Fish v. Kobach: Hans von Spakovsky

+Richard Hasen said Spakovsky had a serious credibility problem with a history of not retracting false claims.

+Plaintiffs

+"In contrast, Plaintiffs offered Dr. Lorraine Minnite, an objective expert witness, who provided compelling testimony about Defendant's claims of noncitizen registration.
+Dr. Minnite ... has extensively researched and studied the incidence and effect of voter fraud in American elections.
+Her published research on the topic spans over a decade and includes her full-length, peer-reviewed book, The Myth of Voter Fraud, for which Dr. Minnite has received grants and professional distinctions, and numerous articles and chapters in edited volumes. ...
+Notably, Dr. Minnite testified that when she began researching the issue of voter fraud, ..., she began with a 'blank slate' about the conclusions she would ultimately draw from the research. ...
+Although she admits that noncitizen registration and voting does at times occur, Dr. Minnite testified that there is no empirical evidence to support Defendant's claims in this case that noncitizen registration and voting in Kansas are largescale problems. ...
+[M]any of these cases reflect isolated incidents of avoidable administrative errors ... and / or misunderstanding on the part of applicants. ...
+For example, 100 individuals in ELVIS [the Kansas Election Voter Information System] have birth dates in the 1800s, indicating that they are older than 118.
+And 400 individuals have birth dates after their date of registration, indicating they registered to vote before they were born."

+Rebukes of Kobach by the Judge

 Trial by ambush

 During the first three days of the trial, Robinson repeatedly warned Kobach about trying to introduce evidence that had not been shared with the plaintiffs during discovery.
 Kobach complained that the discussions "are relying on numbers that are stale".
-After three days, Robinson said, “We're not going to have a trial by ambush here...
+After three days, Robinson said, "We're not going to have a trial by ambush here...
 You're stuck with what you provided to [the plaintiffs] by the deadline".

-Kobach contempt hearing
+Contempt hearing

 Secretary Kobach had been fined $1,000 in 2017 for violating previous court orders in this case.
 In the March 20, 2018, contempt hearing Judge Julie Robinson was visibly agitated when it was revealed that he had still not complied with her 2016 court orders in two specific ways: